Psycho (novel)

 Psycho is a 1959 horror novel by American writer Robert Bloch.
 The novel tells the story of Norman Bates, a caretaker at an isolated motel who struggles under his domineering mother and becomes embroiled in a series of murders.
-The novel is considered Bloch's most enduring work and one of the most influential horror books of the 20th century.
+The novel is considered Bloch's most enduring work and one of the most influential horror novels of the 20th century.

-The story was famously adapted into Alfred Hitchcock's seminal 1960 film of the same name, and also loosely adapted into the Bates Motel television series (2013–2017).
-Bloch later wrote three sequels, which are unrelated to any of the film sequels.
+The story was adapted into Alfred Hitchcock's 1960 film of the same name, and adapted into the television series Bates Motel (2013–2017).
+Bloch later wrote two sequels, which are unrelated to any of the film sequels.